The Lease Renewal Dilemma 2026: 7 Critical Factors When Choosing Comfort vs. Opportunity

 Key Takeaways: Navigating Your Lease Renewal Dilemma

-• The lease renewal dilemma affects over 68% of renters annually as they weigh comfort against new opportunities
+• The lease renewal dilemma affects millions of renters annually as they weigh comfort against new opportunities

 • The ROAR Method helps you systematically evaluate whether staying or moving aligns with your goals